 The Sheriff's K-9 Unit consists of four tracking canine teams and one canine team dedicated to narcotic detection.
 Two of the four tracking canines are crossed trained in narcotic detection and tracking.

-The tracking dogs are trained to locate, follow, and alert on fresh human scent, which includes suspects who have walked or run away from crime scenes or who have barricaded themselves in a building or house.
-The canines are also trained to protect the handler and to hold a violent or dangerous person from escaping.
-The K-9 Unit members are on-call 24-hours a day.
+The tracking canines are trained to locate, follow, and alert on fresh human scent, which includes suspects who walked or ran away from crime scenes or who barricaded themselves in a building or house.

-Prior to being deployed as a canine team, each handler and canine must complete a minimum of 400 hours of basic training and pass the Oregon Police Canine Association (OPCA) Standards and/or the Pacific Northwest Police Detection Dog Association (PNWK9) Standards.
+Prior to being deployed as a canine team, each handler and canine must complete a minimum amount of hours of basic training and pass the Oregon Police Canine Association (OPCA) Standards and/or the Pacific Northwest Police Detection Dog Association (PNWK9) Standards.
 These standards are demonstrated annually.
 Additionally, each team trains weekly to maintain proficiency in tracking and/or narcotic detection.

 The K-9 Unit also participates in dozens of public demonstrations every year.
-The canines are a crowd favorite and usually steal the hearts of adults and children.
-To request a canine demonstration, please contact Sergeant Steve Brown at (503) 846-5956.
+Submit your request for a canine presentation.

-Deputy Micah Akin joined the Sheriff's Office in 2005 and became the newest member of the K9 Unit in August of 2012.
-His partner, Stark, is a male Belgian Malinois/Shepherd, was born on April 01, 2011 in California.
-The team is dually certified to support regular patrol searches as well as narcotics detection through OPCA and PNWK9.
+Corporal Micah Akin joined the Sheriff's Office in 2005 and became a member of the K-9 Unit in August of 2012.
+His partner Stark, a male Belgian Malinois/Shepherd, was born on April 01, 2011 in California.
+The team is dually certified to support regular patrol operations through OPCA as well as narcotics detection through OPCA and PNWK9.
 After overcoming an otherwise career-ending surgery on both his legs in 2017, Stark miraculously went on to earn his 200th capture in 2019.